frhamadiansyah/IdeasLabTest/README.md

 }
 ```

-So you can see after whe change it to weak var, the all the class used on second view controller is destroyed when the second view controller is dismissed, solving our memory leak issue
+So you can see after we change it to weak var, the class used on the second view controller is destroyed when the second view controller is dismissed, solving our memory leak issue
 ## 2
 ### 2A.
 How can we manage tasks in a multithreaded environment?
 Give us an example on how to use the Grand Central Dispatch properly to divide tasks in different threads.
 Multithreading is so important to manage load and tasks.
-If we do all tasks on main thread, it will bogged down the main thread and make the user experience bad.
+If we do all tasks on the main thread, it will bog down the main thread and make the user experience bad.
 We can manage tasks using Grand Central Dispatch.
-We use `DispatchQueue` code block to send tasks to either main thread or background thread, and we can give labels and priority to the task.
+We use `DispatchQueue` code block to send tasks to either the main thread or the background thread, and we can give labels and priority to the task.
 For example:

 ```swift
 DispatchQueue.main.async {